|Silver Bay Climbing Guides|

 The anchor course instructs climbers on safe, quick, smart, and environmentally sound construction of anchors.
 The course covers the use of natural and artificial protection, cord and webbing.
 In addition, some time is devoted to inspecting and assessing bolts and hangers.

-Rappelling is a quick, fun, and very dangerous method to descend.
-This course is essential for climbers and is fun for non-climbers (there are people who merely rappel as a sport).
-This course is paced according to the participants and can also cover tandem rappels and simultaneous rappels.
+Rappelling is a quick, fun, and dangerous method to descend.
+This course is essential for climbers.
+Many non-climbers rappel for the thrill of it and the skill is essential for caving.
+Our course is paced according to the participants and can also cover tandem rappels and simultaneous rappels.

 Sport climbing relies on placing a quickdraw on a preplaced secure anchor, properly threading the climbing rope through a caribiner, and continuing upward.
 Special issues include: proper anchor construction to minimize wear on existing structures, belay techniques, and anchor cleaning.